dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 In the case of such a conflict, no network transaction is required: the mDNS registrar detects it locally.
 It addresses the conflict in one of two ways.
-The first alternative is that the mDNS registrar will report the conflict to the requestor as an error, which it must fix.
-Alternatively, the server requestor have indicated that the mDNS mDNS registrar should automatically choose a new name for it, in which case the mDNS registrar does so automatically, without notifying the requestor.
+The first alternative is that the mDNS registrar will report the conflict to the registrant as an error, which it must fix.
+Alternatively, if the registrant has indicated that the mDNS registrar should automatically choose a new name for it in case of conflict, the mDNS registrar does so automatically, without notifying the registrant.

 Once any locally-detectable conflicts have been resolved, the mDNS registrar probes (see {{Section 8.1 of RFC6762}}) local network to see if any other host has already registered a service the conflicts with the proposed new service.
-If such a service is present on the network, the mDNS registrar follows the same process previously described, either reporting the error to the requestor or automatically choosing a new name.
+If such a service is present on the network, the mDNS registrar follows the same process previously described, either reporting the error to the registrant or automatically choosing a new name.

-The effect of this approach is that generally whichever requestor first registers a service under a particular name wins.
-If a requestor comes along later and registers the same service with conflicting information, the newcomer’s information is rejected.
+The effect of this approach is that generally whichever registrant first registers a service under a particular name wins.
+If a registrant comes along later and registers the same service with conflicting information, the newcomer’s information is rejected.

 ## Problem Statement

-The current behavior works well for requestors registering on their own behalf.
+The current behavior works well for registrants registering on their own behalf.
 However, for example in the case of an SRP registrar, it works poorly: an SRP registrar acting as an advertising proxy publishes the contents of its registration dataset(s) using mDNS.
-The source of truth for information in such datasets is the SRP requestor not the SRP registrar (which is acting in proxy as the mDNS requestor) itself.
+The source of truth for information in such datasets is the SRP requester, not the SRP registrar itself.
+The SRP registrar in this case acts as a proxy for the SRP requester.

-In the case of an advertising proxy publishing an SRP dataset, what we want is not the oldest information, but the newest.
-When the SRP requestor is able to continue registering with the same SRP registrar, this works well: stale data is automatically removed and replaced with current data.
-However, if more than one SRP registrar is available, the requestor may wind up registering with a different SRP registrar.
-This can happen as a result of a network partition, or in cases where the SRP server is advertised on a anycast address.
+In the case of an advertising proxy publishing an SRP dataset, what we want the mDNS registrar to advertise is not the oldest information, but the newest.
+When the SRP requester is able to continue registering with the same SRP registrar, this works well: stale data is automatically removed and replaced with current data.
+However, if more than one SRP registrar is available, the SRP requester may wind up sending its SRP Updates to a different SRP registrar.
+This can happen as a result of a network partition, or in cases where the SRP registrar is advertised on a anycast address.

-When the SRP requestor registers with a different SRP registrar, the behavior we get with the current conflict resolution approach is that the SRP client will be given a new name, and both the old (stale) advertisement (A) and the new (more recent) advertisement (A’) will be discoverable as separate services.
+When the SRP requester registers with a different SRP registrar, the behavior we get with the current mDNS conflict resolution approach is that the SRP requester will be given a new name, and both the old (stale) advertisement (A) and the new (more recent) advertisement (A’) will be discoverable as separate services.

 This creates a new burden on consumers of such services: they need to parse through the whole list of services of